common-fate/docs-archive/docs/common-fate/sso/filtering_user_group_import.md

 **What happens if I use an IdentityGroupFilter**

-Users are sync'd based on whether they are a part of the selection of groups that meet the filter criteria.
+Users are synced based on whether they are a part of the selection of groups that meet the filter criteria.
 Users not in a group will not be imported.
 Only groups that meet the criteria will be imported.

 **What happens if I don't use an IdentityGroupFilter**